istio/istio.io/_docs/tasks/istio-auth.md

 ---
 {% include home.html %}

-This task shows how to configure Istio Auth with **per-cluster Istio CA**.
+Through this task,
-You'll learn how to do the following for Istio Auth with per-cluster Istio CA:
+you will learn how to do the following for Istio Auth with **per-cluster Istio CA**:

 * Enable Istio Auth